roddylan/ChessVLM/README.md

 If you are developing a production application, we recommend using TypeScript and enable type-aware lint rules.
 Check out the [TS template](https://github.com/vitejs/vite/tree/main/packages/create-vite/template-react-ts) to integrate TypeScript and [`typescript-eslint`](https://typescript-eslint.io) in your project. -->
 # ChessVLM
 **NOTE:**
-IN ORDER TO PLAY BOT, RUN AND HOST [BACKEND](https://github.com/roddylan/ChessVLM-backend) **LOCALLY**.
-BACKEND NOT YET HOSTED ANYWHERE, CURRENT GH PAGE OUTDATED.
+MED/LARGE SCREENS ONLY (haven't adapted styling for mobile).
+WAIT FOR VITE TO FULLY CONNECT BEFORE DOING ANYTHING, loading screen not implemented yet.
+Win/game end condition with game validation not implemented.

 Provides frontend (and partial backend) framework for ChessVLM.
+Backend found [here](https://github.com/roddylan/ChessVLM-backend)

 Technologies/Frameworks used:
 - JS, HTML, CSS